-Social media, newspapers, news feeds, television — anywhere you look, you’ll find something about climate change and the devastating effects it is having around the world.
-Close to home, shifting weather patterns — record-breaking floods in Ontario, tornadoes in the mid-western U.S., droughts and devastating wild fires along the west coast of the U.S. and Canada — have created a stark reality.
+Social media, newspapers, news feeds, television — anywhere you look, you’ll find something about climate change and the devastating effects around the world.
+Close to home, shifting weather patterns — record-breaking floods in Ontario, tornadoes in the mid-western U.S., droughts and devastating wildfires along the west coast of the U.S. and Canada — have created a stark reality.

 And yet, the debate about whether global warming and climate change are real continues.
 For someone like me, who looks to science to guide my thinking, it’s hard to understand how there can be any debate.

 But what if we shift the perspective?
 Instead of an “I’m right, you’re wrong” debate, what if we shift to a “readiness for change” perspective?

 What happens is this: the conversation opens up for new understanding and learning, and the sense of conflict and defensiveness decreases.
 Instead of a debate about the reality of climate change, we can have a conversation about the effects our climate has on our lives and the measures needed to manage those effects now and in the future.

 The Continuum of Change is a normal, predictable, five-phase pattern we all move through when confronted with any change.
 It applies to all of us and every change.
 I like the Continuum of Change because it gives us a vocabulary and a way of talking about and assessing readiness for change without judgement and with less conflict.
 And because all of us move through a similar process, it is a familiar, relatable experience.
 In our Living and Leading Change Leader’s Certificate Course, we teach leaders how to use the Continuum to frame conversations and build readiness for change.

 Before we look at the five phases, there are three things to keep in mind:

 - No phase can be skipped, and we move through the phases in order